michaelsammueller/secure-software-development/README.md

 This will install all of the packages in the requirements.txt file.

-### <a name="3">Description</a>
+### Description

 This application is intended for use by astronauts to record health indicators related to their physical fitness and mental health during a space mission.
 It also models the measurement of ambient temperature and radiation exposure via onboard sensors.

 The project domain is the International Space Station (ISS), which is a collaborative international space travel and research program between 15 governments, overseen and facilitated by NASA.
 The  application is intended to support the health and safety of astronauts aboard the ISS during a mission in order to prevent crew health issues jeopardising the success of a mission.
 The application responds to a report by the ISS Safety Task Force (ISSTF) which deemed crew health issues to present a major risk to the successful operation of the ISS (ISSTF, 2007).

-### <a name="2">Design Principles</a>
+### Design Principles

 The application is accessed via a Command Line Interface (CLI) and allows the User to perform various CRUD actions, based on predefined role-based permission and access parameters.
 The project brief was to implement secure software development principles into the application design.

 The project has been deliberately developed in a modular way using object-oriented coding principles and with a 'microservice' architecture in mind, which aims to produce modules of code which encapsulate their own methods and functionality and interact only with necessary modules within the program in order to improve modifiability, testability, scalability and code efficiency.